Victorian era: Housing and public health

 Hunger and poor diet was a common aspect of life across the UK in the Victorian period, especially in the 1840s, but the mass starvation seen in the Great Famine in Ireland was unique.
 Levels of poverty fell significantly during the 19th century from as much as two thirds of the population in 1800 to less than a third by 1901.
 However, 1890s studies suggested that almost 10% of the urban population lived in a state of desperation lacking the food necessary to maintain basic physical functions.
 Attitudes towards the poor were often unsympathetic and they were frequently blamed for their situation.
 In that spirit, the Poor Law Amendment Act 1834 had been deliberately designed to punish them and would remain the basis for welfare provision into the 20th century.
-While many people were prone to vices, not least alcoholism, historian Bernard A. Cook argues that the main reason for 19th century poverty was that typical wages for much of the population were simply too low.
-Barely enough to provide a subsistence living in good times, let alone save up for bad.
+While many people were prone to vices, not least alcoholism, historian Bernard A. Cook argues that the main reason for 19th-century poverty was that typical wages for much of the population were simply too low—barely enough to provide a subsistence living in good times, let alone to save up against bad times.

-Improvements were made over time to housing along with the management of sewage and water eventually giving the UK the most advanced system of public health protection anywhere in the world.
+Over time, improvements were made to housing, along with the management of sewage and water; this eventually gave the UK the most advanced system of public health protection anywhere in the world.
 The quality and safety of household lighting improved over the period with oil lamps becoming the norm in the early 1860s, gas lighting in the 1890s and electric lights beginning to appear in the homes of the richest by the end of the period.
-Medicine advanced rapidly during the 19th century and germ theory was developed for the first time.
+Medicine advanced rapidly during the 19th century, and the germ theory was developed for the first time.
 Doctors became more specialised and the number of hospitals grew.
 The overall number of deaths fell by about 20%.
 The life expectancy of women increased from around 42 to 55 and 40 to 56 for men.
 (Note: These life expectancy figures are rounded to the nearest whole.)
 In spite of this, the mortality rate fell only marginally, from 20.8 per thousand in 1850 to 18.2 by the end of the century.
 Urbanisation aided the spread of diseases and squalid living conditions in many places exacerbated the problem.
 The population of England, Scotland and Wales grew rapidly during the 19th century.
-Various factors are considered contributary to this, including a rising fertility rate (though it was falling by the end of the period), the lack of a catastrophic pandemic or famine in the island of Great Britain during the 19th century for the first time in history, improved nutrition, and a lower overall mortality rate.
+Various factors are considered to have contributed to this, including a rising fertility rate (though it was falling by the end of the period), the lack of a catastrophic pandemic or famine in the island of Great Britain during the 19th century for the first time in history, improved nutrition, and a lower overall mortality rate.
 Ireland's population shrank significantly, mostly due to emigration and the Great Famine.